Character Search

 He's on a "quest for adventure" and stops at a gas station for 5 gallons of alcohol and 5 gallons of water.
 But while he's there, a local crazy sees Namor and freaks out.

 Namor follows him to a mansion surrounded by an electrified fence, which Namor leaps over in his little go-cart.
-Inside, he's seduced by Ann Coulter pretending to be a female nurse.
+Inside, he's seduced by another escaped lunatic pretending to be a nurse.

 The crazy guy and his assistant have such thick german accents they are almost unreadable, but it seems what's going on here is they were creating a race of amphibious men to invade America.
 Mind you they are somewhere between Utah and Oregon, where even the Sub-Mariner, WHO CAN FLY, needs a go-cart to get around, but invading with amphibious men it is.
-Anyway, Namor puts a stop to the whole thing and in the process Ann Coulter claims that she was hit by some "queer chemical ray" and "cleared her senses".
-And she hasn't stopped lying to this day.
+Anyway, Namor puts a stop to the whole thing and in the process the nurse claims that she was hit by some "queer chemical ray" and "cleared her senses".

 The next story is about a speedster named Hurricane.
 He is introduced as the son of Thor, and exhibits a wide range of powers in addition to speed.